kilachei/My-Portflio/README.md

 🚀 About Me
 I embarked on my coding journey driven by curiosity and a love for technology.
 From writing my first lines of code to mastering complex frameworks, my experience spans both front-end and back-end development.
 My expertise includes designing and implementing RESTful APIs, managing databases, and creating responsive user interfaces with HTML, CSS, and JavaScript.

-💡 Projects
-Project Name: Brief description of the project.
-This project involves...
-Project Name: Brief description of the project.
-This project features...
-Project Name: Brief description of the project.
-This project demonstrates...
 📚 Skills
 Languages: Python, JavaScript, HTML, CSS
 Frameworks: Django, Django Rest Framework